Filter Ferret

 Most Compact

-At 15.7 inches wide and 7.9 inches deep, this is the smallest console table on this list by total footprint.
-The HOOBRO occupies less floor space than a standard dinner plate laid flat.
-It exists for one purpose: providing a surface in a space where nothing else fits.
+15.7 inches wide.
+7.9 inches deep.
+Smallest console table on this list by total footprint — less floor space than a dinner plate laid flat.
+It exists for one purpose: providing a surface where nothing else fits.

-The 2-tier design makes the most of the tiny footprint.
-Top surface for a small lamp or keys.
-Bottom shelf for shoes, a small basket, or a phone charger.
+Two tiers make the most of the tiny footprint.
+Top for a small lamp or keys.
+Bottom for shoes, a basket, or a phone charger.

-Who it's for: Apartment dwellers with hallways under 36 inches wide.
-The absolute minimum viable console table.
-Use it where nothing else fits — between a door and a closet, in a narrow landing at the top of stairs, or beside a front door in a studio apartment.
+Who it's for: You have a hallway under 36 inches wide.
+This is the minimum viable console table.
+Between a door and a closet, a narrow landing at the top of stairs, beside a front door in a studio.

-Watch out for: The anti-tip wall attachment is mandatory, not optional — this table will tip over without it.
-The 15.7-inch width holds only 1-2 small items across the top.
+Watch out for: Anti-tip wall attachment is mandatory — this table will tip without it.
+15.7 inches wide holds 1-2 small items across the top.
 Particleboard top is the least durable material on this list.

 Kate and Laurel Trubey Console Table — Best Modern Glam